 Moreover, the other codes (99242-99245, 99252-99255) and associated guidelines within this section will be revised, including headings, necessitating a thorough review.

 While the codes for emergency department visits (99281-99285) remain unaltered, it is advisable to anticipate guideline revisions for CY 2023.

 Nursing Facility Services

-Nursing facility assessment code 99318 is deleted, and all other codes (99304-99310, 99315-99316) and guidelines under Nursing Facility Services in CPT® 2023 are revised.
+Code 99318, pertaining to nursing facility assessment, will be removed, and all other codes (99304-99310, 99315-99316) and guidelines within CPT® 2023’s Nursing Facility Services will be revised.

 Home and Residence Services

-The Domiciliary, Rest Home (e.g., Boarding Home), or Custodial Care Services subsection of CPT® 2023 is deleted, along with new patient codes 99324-99328 and established patient codes 99334-99337.
+The subsection titled Domiciliary, Rest Home (e.g., Boarding Home), or Custodial Care Services in CPT® 2023 will be discontinued, along with the inclusion of new patient codes 99324-99328 and established patient codes 99334-99337.

-- Refinement of the E/M guidelines
+- Refinement of E/M guidelines